amazon-science/doc-mt-metrics/bert_score/README.md

 The [BERTScore](https://github.com/Tiiiger/bert_score) framework provides two APIs in order to use the BERTScore metric with python: an object-oriented one that caches the model and is recommended for multiple evaluations and a functional one that can be used for single evaluation.
 For more details see the [demo](https://github.com/Tiiiger/bert_score/blob/master/example/Demo.ipynb) provided by the authors.

-In order to use Doc-BERTScore simple add `doc=True` when scoring:
+In order to use Doc-BERTScore simple simply add `doc=True` when calling the `score` function:

 ```python
 from bert_score import BERTScorer